KiarashDadpour/python-built-in-data-structures/Dictionaries/README.md

 This notebook focuses on **Dictionaries**, a core Python data structure used to store and manage key-value pairs.
 As part of the **Advanced Programming** class.

 ---
+### Overview

+This notebook focuses on **Dictionaries**, a core Python data structure used to store and manage key-value pairs.
+As part of the **Advanced Programming** course, this notebook provides a detailed exploration of dictionary functionalities, their practical applications, and theoretical concepts.

 ### Key Concepts